 Grief comes in many shapes and sizes, can impact someone at any phase of life, and looks different from one individual to another.
 It is a complex feeling and process that makes it impossible to predict how one will react.
 There is no “normal” when it comes to grief, and there is no real timeline.
-Many people find comfort in talking about their unique experience with a trained counselor, who can help them honor the experiences of their past and carry their experiences with them in a positive way in their future.
+Many people find comfort in talking about their unique experiences with a trained counselor for grief therapy, who can help them honor the experiences of their past and carry their experiences with them in a positive way in their future.

-These sessions will help you understand the evolution of grief and loss and bring you closer to understanding your thoughts, feelings and emotions.
-Counseling can help you sort through all of the changes and challenges that come with grief and help you in the process of healing.
+Grief therapy sessions will help you understand the evolution of grief and loss and bring you closer to understanding your thoughts, feelings, and emotions.
+Grief counseling can help you sort through all of the changes and challenges that come with grief and help you in the process of healing.

-Grief and loss counseling may include the following benefits:
+Grief and trauma therapy may include the following benefits:

 Distress due to grief manifests in several ways.
 For example, you might stop taking care of your hygiene or be fatigued most of the time.
-Disorganized speech, the inability to make eye-contact, and confusion are more signs of distress that should not go unnoticed.
-If some of these physical indicators ring true for you, it’s very important to take it seriously and reach out for the support you need.
+Disorganized speech, the inability to make eye contact, and confusion are more signs of distress that should not go unnoticed.
+If some of these physical indicators ring true for you, it’s very important to take them seriously and reach out for the support you need.

 Perhaps you used to make your bed every morning without fail.
 But lately, you’ve been cutting corners, letting dishes and laundry pile up, and forgetting to pay your bills.
 Losing control of your everyday routine is something that can manifest slowly; you might wake up one morning and look around you, wondering who has made such a mess of your place.

 If that’s out of character, you may have lost the motivation to do everyday tasks after an experience with grief.
 It’s important to seek grief counseling if you have a hard time keeping your daily activities in order.
 With a deepened understanding of the grieving process, you will be able to pick up the thread again and begin the process of healing.